-In this self-assessment phase of the process, you will identify your career interests, marketable skill sets and work values, bringing them into your conscious thinking about the work you want to do, the skills you have to offer, and how to prepare for the first and successive jobs and career of your choice, after-graduation.
+In the self-assessment phase, you identify your career interests, marketable skill sets and work values, bringing them into your conscious thinking about the work you want to do, the skills you have to offer, and how to prepare (professional development) for the first and successive jobs and career of your choice, after-graduation.

 You can conduct self-assessment much the way you will conduct a job market assessment (in the 'seeking' phase).
 There are formal and informal tools to get you started.
 An interest or skill inventory, like those found on the AZCIS website or StrengthsQuest, would be examples of formal tools.
 If you are interested in taking one of these assessments, contact ASU Career and Professional Development - https://eoss.asu.edu/cs.
 Once on the site, hover over the 'students' tab near the top.
 Slide down and select 'Major and Career Exploration" to see what tools are available for free or a nominal fee.

 Informally, you can use checklists of interests, abilities, skills or work values, even "action verbs for resumes" to create a personal inventory of career interests, marketable skill sets and work values (who you are, what you can do and what motivates you) that you can compare to the marketplace - Your assessment of position descriptions (desired skills and knowledge), mission and vision statements (organizational goals), and the projects and project leaders and managers (people) doing this work.
 Then use these lists to focus your exploration and subsequently your professional development - classroom and work-learning (internship), participation in co-curricular activities and leadership, and community involvement/service.